simonmichael/hledger_site/src/faq.md

 Accounting means keeping track of the flow of valuable commodities, such as money or time.
 Double-entry bookkeeping is a method for keeping accounting records reliably.
 For every movement of value (a transaction), both the source and destination are recorded.
 Simple arithmetic invariants help prevent errors.

-## We already use Tally/other proprietary system
+## We use another system, we don't need this ?

 Every tool has strengths and weaknesses. hledger is lightweight, flexible and relatively easy to glue into other systems; it might be worth exploring as a complementary tool.

 ## How do I convey the information in this to my accountant for tax work / to auditors for financial statements ?